 Joe Boylan is an experienced litigator who represents corporations and financial institutions in a variety of complex civil disputes and regulatory matters.
-He regularly advises clients on issues relating to corporate contracts and financial securities, including credit default swaps, ISDA-documented derivatives, and other bespoke financial instruments.
-He also counsels trustees, master servicers, servicers, and other deal parties on issues involving residential mortgage-backed securities trusts and related litigation.
+He regularly advises corporate clients regarding both affirmative claims and civil defenses in connection with multijurisdictional litigation, securities class actions, and private arbitrations.
+Joe has extensive experience litigating cases involving residential mortgage-backed securities and also counsels clients on disputes relating to various financial products, including credit default swaps, ISDA-documented derivatives, and other bespoke financial instruments.

-Joe has represented clients such as Deutsche Bank, Experian, the Lehman Brothers bankruptcy estate, and Wells Fargo, N.A. in numerous matters in New York state, federal, and bankruptcy courts and courts in California, Texas, and Pennsylvania.
-He has served as liaison counsel in coordinated litigation against multiple defendants, represented large financial institutions in several multibillion dollar class action litigations involving residential mortgage-backed securities, and acted as lead defense counsel in more than a dozen cases brought under the Fair Credit Reporting Act.
+Joe has represented clients such as Deutsche Bank, Experian, the Lehman Brothers bankruptcy estate, Wells Fargo, and others in numerous matters before private arbitral tribunals and state, federal, and bankruptcy courts in California, New York, Pennsylvania, Texas, and Washington, D.C.
+He has served as liaison counsel in coordinated litigation against multiple defendants, represented large financial institutions in several multibillion-dollar class actions involving residential mortgage-backed securities, and acted as lead defense counsel in dozens of cases brought under the Fair Credit Reporting Act.

 Prior to joining Jones Day, Joe obtained his master's degree in business and worked in forecasting and market analytics for a Fortune 500 company.